Skip to main content

 What Is Needed to Open a Business Bank Account?

-The requirements for opening a business bank account can vary based on your business structure, what type of account you want to open and what bank you choose.
+Reach out to your bank to learn about specific requirements for opening a business bank account once you've decided the type and size of your business.
+Requirements can vary based on your business structure, what type of account you want to open, and what bank you choose.

-Open a Business Bank Account Online
+What Do You Need to Open a Business Bank Account

 • The legal name of your business